-I suggest you only keep the mashed potatoes in the fridge for no longer then 2 days.
+I suggest you only keep the mashed potatoes in the fridge for no longer than 2 days.
 They make the perfect dish for holidays to make ahead of time and reheat the day of.

 How to reheat mashed potatoes:

 To reheat these mashed potatoes I started but giving them a good stir.
 Then placed them in the oven at 350 degrees F for about 30 minutes or until they are warm throughout.
 You can add more butter or milk as needed but I heat them up as is.
-Last I topped mine with dries parsley flakes for extra flavor and for picture purposes but it’s not necessary.
+Last I topped mine with dried parsley flakes for extra flavor and for picture purposes but it’s not necessary.

-Here are a few more of my favorite side dishes for holidays!
+Here are a few more of my favorite side dishes for the holidays!
 I think you will love them: